• Skip to primary navigation

 1. Automatically Create Shortcut in Windows 11/10

-As mentioned above, Windows automatically creates a Shortcut for any app or program that is pinned to the Taskbar on your computer.
+As mentioned above, Windows automatically creates a Shortcut to any app or program that gets pinned to the Taskbar on your computer.

-For example, let us assume that you pin iTunes to the Taskbar and it occupies the 3rd position on the Taskbar (See image below).
+For example, let us assume that you pin iTunes to the Taskbar and it occupies the 3rd position on the Taskbar.

 In this case, you can open iTunes by pressing Windows + 3 keyboard Shortcut.
 Similarly, any program that is on the second position on the Taskbar can be opened by pressing Windows + 2 keyboard shortcut.

-You can follow the steps below to manually create Keyboard Shortcuts to any app or program on your computer.
+You can manually create a shortcut to any app or program located on the Desktop by using the following steps.

 1. Click on the Start button > right-click on the Program > Hoover mouse over More and click on Open File Location option in the side menu.